 - The active substance is ustekinumab.
-Each pre-filled syringe contains 45 mg ustekinumab in 0.5 mL or 90 mg ustekinumab in 1 mL. - The other ingredients are L-histidine, L-histidine hydrochloride monohydrate, polysorbate 80, sucrose and water for injections.
+Each vial contains 45 mg ustekinumab in 0.5 mL. - The other ingredients are L-histidine, L-histidine hydrochloride monohydrate, polysorbate 80, sucrose and water for injections.

 What WEZENLA looks like and contents of the pack